eggs, dye, words from the Gettysburg Address, and a movable grid made of salt and string, 2016

 - If you want to switch out any of the other words on the X and Y axis, do.

 When I made this piece, I thought about these questions.
 When Abraham Lincoln spoke the Gettysburg Address, did he think syntax could heal us?
-When Agnes Martin drew a tender grid, did she think it would have an effect on the viewer?
+When Agnes Martin drew a tender grid, did she really think it would have an effect on the viewer?
 When the rubric I create as a teacher doesn’t live in the same universe as the product I’m grading, can I alter my original criteria?
-Does art preach to its own choir or does it speak to people outside of its domain?